Back

 Optimize Your Grow With The Press Of A Button

 Instead of sitting next to your plant and trying to make an accurate calculation, let Photone crunch the numbers for you.
-Photone is a mobile app that utilizes the front camera on your phone or table to instantly calculate the DLI at a specific position.
+Photone is a mobile app that utilizes the front camera on your phone or tablet to instantly calculate the DLI at a specific position.
 This is done through the use of advanced image processing algorithms that allow you to gain crucial insight into the amount of usable light that your plant receives.

 Measuring DLI with the Photone App